gatsbyjs/gatsby/docs/docs/how-to/previews-deploys-hosting/creating-an-adapter.md

   gatsby-adapter-<name>
   ```

-  If you want/need to publish the adapter under a [scope](https://docs.npmjs.com/about-scopes) follow the convention:
+  To publish the adapter under a [scope](https://docs.npmjs.com/about-scopes), follow this naming convention:

   ```
   @scope/gatsby-adapter-<name>
   ```

 - Your `README` should explain to the user in concise steps how to install, use, and configure your adapter (also see [How to write a plugin README](/contributing/docs-contributions/how-to-write-a-plugin-readme/)).
-The `README` will be the first thing a user sees so make sure that it's accessible to everyone.
+The `README` will be the first thing a user reviews so make sure that it's accessible to everyone.
-- Set `1.0.0` as your `version` field in your adapter's `package.json`.
-Afterwards follow [semantic versioning](https://docs.npmjs.com/about-semantic-versioning).
+- Set `1.0.0` as the `version` field in your adapter's `package.json`.
+For future releases, follow [semantic versioning](https://docs.npmjs.com/about-semantic-versioning).

   ```json:title=package.json
   {